mohamedhany1231/chat_server/README.md

 ## 📋 Overview

 This project is a **real-time chat server** built with TypeScript and Express.
-It supports multiple users, rooms, and instant messaging using Socket.IO.
-Prisma ORM handles database interactions for user and chat data.
+It supports **user-to-user messaging, group chats, message seen indicators, typing indicators**, and more.
+Prisma ORM handles database interactions, and Socket.IO provides instant messaging functionality.

 ---

 ## ✨ Key Features

+### 💬 Real-Time Chat
+- **1-to-1 and Group Chat** support
+- **Seen indicator**: know when the other person has read the message
+- **Typing indicator**: shows when the other user is typing
+- **Message broadcasting** to all room participants
+- Multiple rooms / channels support
+- User presence (online/offline) tracking

 ### 🔐 Authentication & Security
 - JWT-based authentication